microsoft/botbuilder-js/LUISGen/readme.md

 At least one of -cs or -ts must be supplied.

-Everything to the left of the last dot in the class name is the namespace in C# and the module in typescript.

 -cs [[NAMESPACE.][CLASS]] : Generate C# class file including namespace.
-Default is Luis.APPNAME> if no class name is specified.
+Default is Luis.APPNAME if no class name is specified.

--ts [[MODULE.][CLASS]] : Generate Typescript interface descriptions.
-Default is <appName> if no class name is specified.
+-ts [CLASS] : Generate Typescript interface descriptions.
+Default is APPNAME if no class name is specified.

 -o PATH : Where to put generated files, defaults to directory where export file is.